Koromix/rygel/src/rekkord/README.md

 # License

-This program is free software: you can redistribute it and/or modify it under the terms of the **GNU Affero General Public License** as published by the Free Software Foundation, either **version 3 of the License**, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free Software Foundation, either **version 3 of the License**, or (at your option) any later version.

-Find more information here: https://www.gnu.org/licenses/#AGPL
+Find more information here: https://www.gnu.org/licenses/#GPL